Orrin-Manning/WSL-Guide/wsl.md

 ### 3. Running Linux for the First Time

-Open the start menu and find and you should find that Ubuntu has been added to your list of programs.
+Open the start menu and you should find that Ubuntu has been added to your list of programs.
 Upon launching it, you will be prompted to set your username and password.
 Once these have been set, a setup script will run and you will arrive at a bash command prompt.

 ### 4. Getting Started